 Emotions are also calmed and ignited when we allow children to use tactile/ kinesthetic materials to either promote creativity or calm their nerves.
 We could go on about the positive ways in which sensory materials are excellent for helping children as they gain emotional intelligence, but that would take too long.
 So I will leave this portion alone for the rest of this blog post.
 We will return to emotional intelligence and development another time.

 Social development is often linked with emotional development, yet it can stand somewhat alone.
 Children naturally begin their social journey once they are born and become a part of your family.
 As they grow and mature the circle of people they interact with grows with them.
 Sometimes, children are born into an environment where they are introduced to larger social groups sooner and some are born into smaller social groups and it may take more time for the opportunities to interact with other people to come about.
 Social development is vital to human growth and success.
 Children need to be around not only children their age but children older and adults.
-The more time a child spends interacting with people through family time, parties, play groups, sports, artistic expression classes, childcare and preschool, the more those vital interpersonal and extrapersonal skills will development.
+The more time a child spends interacting with people through family time, parties, playgroups, sports, artistic expression classes, childcare and preschool, the more those vital interpersonal and extrapersonal skills will develop.

 As adults, we can document the social development of children by not only scribing their words and conversations, but we can take pictures of the group work they engage in whether that be an art, construction or dramatic play project, or sport and dance type class.
 We can document by really listening and observing how children’s first approaches to interacting with others unfolded and support each step through this developmental process.
 If we adults are not paying attention and not validating the child’s beginning and emerging experiences socializing with others, we are not valuing the whole child.
-So by making sure we put young children and their social development as a priority we can eventually support the development of the whole child.
-Of course in terms of the whole child we have to look at all aspects of how a child grows during these precious early years and beyond.
+So by making sure we put young children and their social development as a priority, we can eventually support the development of the whole child.
+Of course, in terms of the whole child, we have to look at all aspects of how a child grows during these precious early years and beyond.
 (I will revisit the whole child aspect along with emotional development in another blog post.)

 Please like and share this posting!
 Also, please share your experiences with children and documentation and social/emotional development.
 I would love to learn from you too! 🙂